-Best Foods to Eat in Prague
+Famous Foods in Prague

 This dessert is a traditional Slovak rolled dessert that originated in the Hungarian-speaking regions of Transylvania.
-“Trdelník” is usually served hot and comes with with sugar coating, nuts or cinnamon.
-This delicious dish is prepared by wrapping the pastry dough around a wooden or metal bar, roasting it on a direct flame and covering it with sugar or cinnamon.
+“Trdelník” is usually served hot and comes with sugar coating, nuts, or cinnamon.
+This delicious dish is prepared by wrapping the pastry dough around a wooden or metal bar, roasting it on a direct flame, and covering it with sugar or cinnamon.
 Watching the preparation of this sweet is captivating.
 Trdelník is a popular street food in Prague that can be easily found in street stalls.
 This snack is your best choice for cold winter days.

 Chlebíčky is an open-air sandwich served for breakfast and lunch.
-This bread is a quick and filling meal and it is suitable for people on the go.
+This bread is a quick and filling meal, and it is suitable for people on the go.
 Also, this meal is usually served at parties and social gatherings.
-Locals use a variety of combinations of eggs, ham, salami, pickles and cucumbers to prepare these snacks.
+Locals use a variety of combinations of eggs, ham, salami, pickles, and cucumbers to prepare these snacks.
 If you crave a sandwich during your trip, stop in front of any deli or bakery and taste this delicious food in Prague.

-Smažený Sýr is the meal for cheese lovers.
+Smažený Sýr is a meal for cheese lovers.
 A serving of Smažený Sýr consists of a fully fried cheese dish served with fried potatoes, a salad that will take you straight to the cheese paradise.
 Street vendors throughout Prague sell this cheesy goodness.

-Knedlíky is a traditional food in Prague and Czech Republic.
+Knedlíky is a traditional food in Prague and the Czech Republic.
 This dish is a pudding served with a meat dish or something that is often the main dish (such as Guláš).
 This mixed dish is best used as a dessert, especially when filled with sweet fruits or jams.

-Vepřo knedlo zelo
+Vepřo knedlo zelo Comes With Puddings

-Grilled meat, bread pudding and roasted cabbage are the ingredients that make this delicious dish.
-Most Czechs crave meat that comes with puddings, and Vepřo knedlo zelo is the most nutritious and high-fiber option available especially in winter time.
+Grilled meat, bread pudding, and roasted cabbage are the ingredients that make this delicious dish.
+Most Czechs crave meat that comes with puddings, and Vepřo knedlo zelo is the most nutritious and high-fiber option available, especially in wintertime.

 When people in Prague think about food in Prague, Palačinky is almost always the first choice.
 This thin pancake is made in the Czech Republic and looks like French crepes.
 Of course, these crepes are prepared with a different cooking method and shape than the French ones.
-The pancake is usually wrapped in a ring and filled with things like jam, fruit, cream or nuts.
+The pancake is usually wrapped in a ring and filled with things like jam, fruit, cream, or nuts.